-The fact that these fundamental points are recognised by all the parties and trade unions participating in the People's Front and represented in the Government is a big step forward.
+The fact that these fundamental points

+are recognized by all the parties and trade unions participating in the People's Front and represented in the government is a big step forward.
 But the fundamental problem of the present day is not only the recognition of the correctness of these points; the decisive point is the speed at which they are put into operation.
 It required eight months of war for the sum total of the problems raised by the Communist Party from the very first day of the war to be understood.
 But we cannot wait another eight months for these tasks to be carried into life.
-If the Government does not take steps immediately to fulfil the economic, military and political tasks necessary to win the war; if this is not done in the briefest possible time-for the situation does not admit of delay-if, in spite of the support of the entire people, the Government proves incapable of carrying into life the things which the situation urgently demands, then the Government will be doomed.
-Either the Government carries out the measures necessary to win the war, or the Government will cease to be the Government.
+If the government does not take steps immediately to fulfil the economic, military and political tasks necessary to win the war; if this is not done in the briefest possible time-for the situation does not admit of delay-if, in spite of the support of the entire people, the government proves incapable of carrying into life the things which the situation urgently demands, then the government will doomed.
+Either the government carries out the measures necessary to win the war or the government will cease to be the government.
 (The delegates rise and heartily applaud Comrade Diaz.)

-FOR A REGULAR ARMY, FOR A SINGLE COMMAND, FOR THE CONSOLIDATION OF THE REAR
+FOR A REGULAR ARMY, FOR A SINGLE COM-MAND, FOR THE CONSOLIDATION OF THE REAR

-Everyone knows that our war is a modern type of war, i.e., a war in which the enemy has a welltrained army, one which is experienced in war and is abundantly supplied with the most modern means of destruction.
-And while the enemy does not possess large forces of Spaniards, he receives reinforcements from the regular armies of Germany and Italy, and, in the first place, technically-trained personnel, which gives the war an extremely severe character.
+Everyone knows that our war is a modern type of war, i.e., a war in which the enemy has a well-trained army, one which is experienced in war and is abundantly supplied with the most modern means of destruction.
+And while the enemy does not possess large forces of Spaniards, it receives reinforcements from the regular armies of Germany and Italy, and in the first place technically trained personnel which gives the war an extremely severe character.

-To this army of the enemy we oppose the People's Army, now in the process of formation, and drawing its fighters from the wide masses of the people of our country.
+To this army of the enemy we oppose the people's army, now in the process of formation, and drawing its fighters from the wide masses of the people of our country.
 We also have modern weapons.
 But we have to learn to use our technique, to learn the science of war, because war is both a science and an art.
 It is not enough to have right on one's side, as some romantic people assert; one must be able to back up right with force.

-There is no doubt that tremendous achievements have been made in the creation of the People's Army, but the process of its formation is far from being completed.
-Anyone who claims the opposite, underestimates the strength of the enemy, and will not be able to create the necessary conditions for victory.
+There is no doubt that tremendous achievements have been made in the creation of the people's army, but the process of its formation is far from being completed.
+Anyone who claims the opposite underestimates the strength of the enemy, and will not be able to create the necessary conditions for victory.

 To what extent has our army been turned into a regular army?
 The commanding staff has taken certain steps in this direction.
-Little by little the militia detachments of the various parties and trade unions are being liquidated and are giving way to a regular army, with its companies, battalions, brigades and divisions.
+Little by little, the militia detachments of the various parties and trade unions are being liquidated and are giving way to a regular army, with its companies, battalions, brigades and divisions.
 Universal military service has been introduced.
-But the question of reserves is still a sharp one, the importance of which has not yet been realised by those concerned.
+But the question of reserves is still a sharp one, the importance of which has not yet been realized by those concerned.